 Because of the potential risk for crossspecies transmission of pathogenic persistent virus, the guideline recommends that health records be retained for 50 years.
-Since these records are medical records, the retention of such records for up to 50 years is not information subject to the PRA (5 CFR 1320.3(h)(5)).
+Because these records are medical records, the retention of such records for up to 50 years is not information subject to the PRA (5 CFR 1320.3(h)(5)).
 Also, because of the limited number of clinical studies with small patient populations, the number of records is expected to be insignificant at this time.

-Information collections in this guideline not included in tables 1 through 4 can be found under existing regulations and approved under the OMB control numbers as follows: (1)

-"Current Good Manufacturing Practice for Finished Pharmaceuticals," 21 CFR 211.1 through 211.208, approved through 9/30/2008 under OMB control number 0910-0139; (2) "Investigational New Drug Application," 21 CFR 312.1 through 312.160, approved through 5/ 31/2009 under OMB control number 0910-0014; and (3) information included in a license application, 21 CFR 601.2, approved through 9/30/2008 under OMB control number 0910-0338.
+Information collections in this guideline not included in tables 1 through 4 of this document can be found under existing regulations and approved under the OMB control numbers as follows: (1) "Current Good Manufacturing Practice for Finished Pharmaceuticals," 21 CFR 211.1 through 211.208, approved under OMB control number 0910-0139; (2) "Investigational New Drug Application," 21 CFR 312.1 through 312.160, approved under OMB control number 0910-0014; and (3) information included in a license application, 21 CFR 601.2, approved under OMB control number 0910-0338.
 (Although it is possible that a xenotransplantation product may not be regulated as a biological product (e.g., it may be regulated as a medical device), FDA believes, based on its knowledge and experience with xenotransplantation, that any xenotransplantation product subject to FDA regulation within the next 3 years will most likely be regulated as a biological product.)
-However, FDA recognized that some of the information collections go beyond approved collections; assessments for these burdens are included in tables 1 through
+However, FDA recognized that some of the information collections go beyond approved collections; assessments for these burdens are included in tables 1 through 4.

-In table 5 of this document, FDA identifies those information collection activities that are already encompassed by existing regulations or are consistent with voluntary standards which reflect industry's usual and customary business practice.
+In table 5 of this document, FDA identifies those collection of information activities that are already encompassed by existing regulations or are consistent with voluntary standards which reflect industry's usual and customary business practice.